jaanga/cookbook/boilerplate/readme.md

 ## Concept

 ### Mission
-Provide sample boilerplate files for a variety of Three.js script types
+Provide sample template or boilerplate files for a variety of Three.js script types

 ###Vision